alexyorke/offline-npm-autocomplete/README.md

 ## Installation

-- Run `bash install.sh` in this repo.
+- Clone this repo `git clone https://github.com/alexyorke/offline-npm-autocomplete`.
+- Add `offline-npm-autocomplete.sh` to your `.bashrc`.
 - Add the auto-updater (`offline-npm-autocomplete-updater.sh`) to your crontab so that you get new package names.

 ## Configuring